lmasullo/liri-node-app/README.md

 ![alt text](images/instruct2b.png "Search Result")

 * You have your choice to search for a concert, song, or a movie.
-* The last choice in the menu "Run Text File Command' will read the random.tx file and execute the enclosed command.
+* The last choice in the menu "Run Text File Command' will read the random.txt file and execute the enclosed command.
 * All of the search results are saved in the log.txt file

 ![alt text](images/log.png "Log.txt File")